-- 35. The Israeli government has full security and administrative control over the settlement areas, and effectively controls the external borders of the OPT.
+- 35. The Government of Israel has full security and administrative control over the settlement areas, and effectively controls the external borders of the Occupied Palestinian Territory.
 Regional councils composed exclusively of representatives of Israeli settlers exercise planning functions in settlement areas.
 Neither the Palestinian Authority nor local Palestinian communities have any control over the governance, administration and planning of these areas. - 36.
 The settlements, including the associated restrictions, impede Palestinian access to and control over their natural resources.
-The Secretary General has noted that "Palestinians have virtually no control over the water resources in the West Bank".
-Eighty-six per cent of the Jordan Valley and the Dead Sea is under the de facto jurisdiction of the settlement regional councils.
+In his report, the Secretary-General noted that Palestinians had virtually no control over the water resources in the West Bank.22 Eighty-six per cent of the Jordan Valley and the Dead Sea is under the de facto jurisdiction of the settlement regional councils.
 Settlements exploit mineral extraction and fertile agricultural lands, denying Palestinians access to their natural resources. - 37.
-In December 2012, OCHA reported that while the fenced areas of settlements cover only three per cent of the West Bank, in reality 43 per cent of the territory is allocated to settlement local and regional councils.
-There are approximately 150,000 Palestinians living in Area C in close proximity to over 320,000 Israeli settlers.
-In East Jerusalem, about 200,000 settlers have been inserted into Palestinian areas with a Palestinian population of about 390,000.
-The negative impact of Israeli settlements on the right of self-determination of the Palestinian people, however, extends to the Palestinian people as a whole. - 38.
-The Mission considers that the right to self-determination of the Palestinian people, including the right to determine how to implement self-determination, the right to have a demographic and territorial presence in the OPT and the right to permanent sovereignty over natural resources, is clearly being violated by Israel through the existence and ongoing expansion of the settlements.
-The transfer of Israeli citizens into the OPT, prohibited under international humanitarian law and international criminal law, is a central feature of Israel's practices and policies.
+In December 2012, the Office for the Coordination of Humanitarian Affairs reported that, while the fenced areas of settlements cover only 3 per cent of the West Bank, in reality 43 per cent of the territory is allocated to local and regional settlement councils.23 There are approximately 150,000 Palestinians living in Area C in close proximity to more than 320,000 Israeli settlers.
+In East Jerusalem, some 200,000 settlers have been introduced into Palestinian areas with a Palestinian population of about 390,000.
+The negative impact of Israeli settlements on the right of self-determination of the Palestinian people extends, however, to the Palestinian people as a whole. - 38.
+The mission considers that the right to self-determination of the Palestinian people, including the right to determine how to implement self-determination, the right to have a demographic and territorial presence in the Occupied Palestinian Territory and the right to permanent sovereignty over natural resources, is clearly being violated by Israel through the existence and ongoing expansion of the settlements.
+The transfer of Israeli citizens into the Occupied Palestinian Territory, prohibited under international humanitarian law and international criminal law, is a central feature of the practices and policies of Israel.